Rocky Mountain spotted fever (RMSF) is a severe infectious disease that affects your blood vessels. It is potentially fatal.

 Treatment may be started before a clear diagnosis is made based on your risk and fever.

 RMSF is treated with antibiotics.
-Doxycycline is the drug of choice, but others may be chosen if necessary.
 It is important to start this treatment early.
-Make sure to take all of your medication as recommended.
-Do not stop taking the medication once you feel better, unless your doctor says it is safe to do so.
+Make sure to take all of your medication as advised.

 Centers for Disease Control and Prevention